manassaloi/manassaloi.github.io/_posts/2025-07-19-openevidence-info-overload-playbook.markdown

 Instead of training a model on the entire public internet, OpenEvidence focused on smaller, specialised models trained exclusively on a trusted corpus: over 35 million peer-reviewed medical publications, with exclusive access to top-tier journals like The New England Journal of Medicine.

-It’s not some generalist chatbot like ChatGPT, it's a decision support tool that gives doctors evidence backed answers.
+Unlike a generalist chatbot like ChatGPT, it presents itself as a decision support tool that gives doctors evidence backed answers.
 It can instantly search, summarise, and extract the most critical insights doctors need right at the point of care.

 But this overload problem isn’t unique to medicine.